The Properties of Water (AQA A Level Biology): Revision Note

 High specific heat capacity

-• Specific heat capacity is a measure of the energy required to raise the temperature of 1 kg of a substance by 1oC
+• Specific heat capacity is a measure of the energy required to raise the temperature of 1 kg of a substance by 1 °C

-• Water has a high specific heat capacity of 4200 J / Kg oC meaning a relatively large amount of energy is required to raise its temperature
+• Water has a high specific heat capacity of 4200 J / Kg °C, meaning a relatively large amount of energy is required to raise its temperature

 • The high specific heat capacity is due to the many hydrogen bonds present in water.
-It takes a lot of thermal energy to break these bonds and a lot of energy to build them, thus the temperature of water does not fluctuate greatly
+It takes a lot of thermal energy to break these bonds and a lot of energy to build them; thus, the temperature of water does not fluctuate greatly, meaning:

-• Water in blood plasma is also vital in transferring heat around the body, helping to maintain a fairly constant temperature
+• water in blood plasma transfers heat around the body, aiding temperature regulation

 Latent heat of vaporisation

-• In order to change state (from liquid to gas) a large amount of thermal energy must be absorbed by water to break the hydrogen bonds and evaporate
+• To change state (from liquid to gas), a large amount of thermal energy must be absorbed by water to break the hydrogen bonds and evaporate

-• This provides a cooling effect for living organisms, for example the transpiration from leaves or evaporation of water in sweat on the skin
+• This provides a cooling effect for living organisms, for example, the transpiration from leaves or the evaporation of water in sweat on the skin

 Cohesion and adhesion

-• Hydrogen bonds between water molecules allows for strong cohesion between water molecules
+• Hydrogen bonds between water molecules allow for strong cohesion between water molecules

-• This allows columns of water to move through the xylem of plants and through blood vessels in animals
+• This allows columns of water to move through the xylem of plants and the blood vessels in animals

-• This also enables surface tension where a body of water meets the air, these hydrogen bonds occur between the top layer of water molecules to create a sort of film on the body of water (this is what allows insects such as pond skaters to float)
+• This also enables surface tension where a body of water meets the air; these hydrogen bonds occur between the top layer of water molecules to create a sort of film on the body of water

 • Water is also able to hydrogen bond to other molecules, such as cellulose, which is known as adhesion